austin-jrh/xkcd-comic-reader/README.md

 - `index.html`: contains html code for displaying website.
 - `stylesheet.css`: contains css code for style.
 - `reader.js`: contains code for fetching and showing the comics via proxy API.
-- `navigation.js`: contains code to bind the navigation buttons.
+- `navigation.js`: contains code to bind the navigation buttons to respective events.

 ## reader.js
 ### Variables:
-- `api_url`: URL for the API
+- `api_url`: URL for the API.
 - `latestComicIndex`: keep track of what is the latest comic index.
 - `numOfImagesDisplayed`: keep track of how many images are being displayed right now.
 - `currentComicIndex`: keep track of what is the comic index of the comic displayed in the center.